Aging and Reliability of Quantum Networks: The theory of aging

 describes the probability of a failure in the next time interval given the survival of the system until time $t$.
 Characteristic for the phenomenon of aging is the fact that the failure rate increases with time.

-A relevant observation is that biological systems (e.g., when analyzing the death rate of humans) show a qualitatively different behaviour of the failure rate than technical devices.
-Typically, the failure rate of biological systems grows exponentially according to the Gompertz-Makeham law $ \mu(t)=A+B e^{\lambda t}, $ consisting of a age-independent Makeham term $A$ and an exponentially growing Gompertz term $B e^{\lambda t}$ \cite{makeham1860law, gompertz1825nature}.
-On the other hand, the failure of technical devices typically follows the Weibull power law \cite{weibull1939statistical} $ \mu(t)=a t^b. $
+Starting from these two quantities, reliability theory offers a vast spectrum of results and algorithms.
+The reliability of a complicated system can, e.g., be calculated by a connection to repairable flow networks, for which many efficient algorithms are known \cite{mt2013flow}.
+Another main point in reliability theory is the effect of maintenance on the reliability of a system, considering pre-agreed strategies as well as adaptive strategies \cite{gertsbakh2000reliability}.

-An intriguing connection to network theory arises from the observation that L.~Gavrilov and N.~Gavrilova suggested to explain the different failure rates using two different notions of redundancy, see Fig.~\ref{fig:repeaterchain}.
-In technical systems (e.g., an aircraft), one has for each sub-component (e.g., the measurement devices of the air speed) a fixed degree of redundancy, and every single part can be assumed to work in the beginning due to supervision and testing.
-Contrary to that, in biological systems the sub-components (e.g., the organs) have a varying degree of redundancy, since some of their cells may not work right from the beginning.
-Under certain assumptions it was argued in Refs.~\cite{gavrilov1991quantitative, Gavrilov2001} (but see Ref.~\cite{steinsaltz2004markov} for a criticism) that the first type of redundancy leads to the Weibull law and the second type leads to the Gompertz-Makeham law.
+The starting point of our analysis arises from the suggestion of L.~Gavrilov and N.~Gavrilova to explain the different observed failure rates of technological devices (given by the Weibull power law $ \mu(t)=a t^b $ \cite{weibull1939statistical}) and biological systems (growing exponentially according to the Gompertz-Makeham law $\mu(t)=A+B e^{\lambda t}$ \cite{makeham1860law, gompertz1825nature}) by using two different notions of redundancy, see Fig.~\ref{fig:repeaterchain}.
+In technical systems (e.g., an aircraft), each sub-component (e.g., the measurement devices of the air speed) appears in a fixed degree of redundancy and can be assumed to work in the beginning due to supervision and testing.
+In biological systems, however, the sub-components (e.g., the organs) have a varying degree of redundancy, since some of their cells may not work right from the beginning.
+See Ref.~\cite{steinsaltz2004markov} for a criticism of the conclusions from these models in Refs.~\cite{gavrilov1991quantitative, Gavrilov2001}.